Unsupervised flood mapping

 Flood maps are notoriously hard to obtain yet they are crucial in assessing damage extent, in directing early-stage crisis response, and in providing new data to improve the accuracy of existing flood zones.
 Manual delineation of flooded areas on satellite or aerial imagery by experts is possible but it is laborious, slow and prone to human error.
 Supervised, i.e., semi-automated, detection of flood water involves collecting a limited number of training samples which capture the spectral properties of flood water, and training a classifier to identify flood water pixels.
 The problem with this approach is that flood water, in contrast to ‘clean’ water, does not have a distinctive radiometric signature.
 Its spectral properties depend on the type and concentration of floating particles of man-made and natural materials which have been washed away in the flood.
 As a result, a supervised algorithm fine-tuned to one area needs to be re-trained before deployment in another area.

 To address these challenges we developed a fully unsupervised solution for flood mapping based on the detection of impure water pixels.
 The detector utilizes atmospherically compensated 4- or 8-band DigitalGlobe imagery and can process an entire strip in a matter of minutes on a r4.2xlarge GBDX instance.
 Behind the scenes, it employs a pixel based, generic material discriminator that works with stacks of automatically generated, raster semantic layers each imprinting radiometric ‘trends’.
 The discriminator evaluates the contribution of each layer in the semantic data space to produce a likelihood estimate for each pixel being member of a water-saturated body.
-The solution is available as a protocol in Protogen, the in-house image analytics software suite of GBDX, and is a member of the Protogen crisis management toolbox.
+The solution is part of Protogen, our in-house image processing and analysis software.

 By default, the detector identifies all water-saturated bodies, including mud.
 The minimum moisture content can be specified by the user in the form of a